A Computational Framework for Solving Wasserstein Lagrangian Flows: Wasserstein Lagrangian Flows

 where $\alpha$ is a hyperparameter regulating the step-size, and the coefficient $t(1-t)$ guarantees the preservation of the endpoints.
 In practice, we find that combining both the parametric and nonparametric approaches works best.
 The pseudo-code for the resulting algorithm is given in \cref{algorithm:wlm}.

-\vheader \paragraph{Discontinuous Interpolation} \vheader The support of the optimal distribution path $\qm_t$ might be disconnected, as in \cref{fig:examples_a}.
+\paragraph{Discontinuous Interpolation} The support of the optimal distribution path $\qm_t$ might be disconnected, as in \cref{fig:examples_a}.
 Thus, it may be impossible to interpolate continuously between independent samples from the marginals while staying in the support of the optimal path.
-To allow for a discontinuous interpolation, we pass a discontinuous indicator variable $\mathbbm{1}[t < 0.5]$ to the model $\qm_t(x,\eta)$. \vheader
+To allow for a discontinuous interpolation, we pass a discontinuous indicator variable $\mathbbm{1}[t < 0.5]$ to the model $\qm_t(x,\eta)$.
+This indicator is crucial to ensure our parameterization is expressive enough to approximate any suitable distributional path including, for example, the optimal \gls{OT} path (see proof in \cref{app:expressivity}).